Wilmer Valderrama: Music career

-On May 11, 2011, Valderrama released the song "The Way I Fiesta," which he performed as his alter ego, Eduardo Fresco.
+On May 11, 2011, Valderrama released the song "The Way I Fiesta", which he performed as his alter ego, Eduardo Fresco.
 The video was directed by Akiva Schaffer from the group The Lonely Island.
 Danny Masterson, Valderrama's co-star from That '70s Show, has a cameo appearance in the video.
 Valderrama appeared in the 2009 music video for Wisin & Yandel's song "Imagínate".
-He also appeared in and produced the 2011 video for LMFAO's song "Sexy and I Know It."
+He also appeared in and produced the 2011 video for LMFAO's song "Sexy and I Know It".
 At the Billboard Latin Music Awards, he said that he is making music which he will release in Spanish and English.
 On July 27, 2012, he interviewed Latina and said that he is recording tracks and is working with great artists/producers from both the English and the Spanish side.
 He said he was hoping to release more music in 2013.
-On March 10, 2014, Valderrama revealed that a Salud Part 2 is in the works and that he has his music coming out towards the end of the summer of 2014.
+On March 10, 2014, Valderrama revealed that a Salud Part 2 is in the works and that his new music would be coming out towards the end of the summer of 2014.